-Series INTERCEPTED Aircraft Signals Meaning INTERCEPTING Aircraft Responds Meaning 4 DAY or NIGHT - Raising landing gear (if fitted) and flashing landing lights while passing over runway in use or helicopter landing area at a height exceeding 300 m (1 000 ft) but not exceeding 600 m (2 000 ft) (in the case of a helicopter, at a height exceeding 50 m (170 ft) but not exceeding 100 m (330 ft)) above the aerodrome level, and continuing to circle runway in use or helicopter landing area.
-If unable to flash landing lights, flash any other lights available.
-Aerodrome you have designated is inadequate.
-DAY or NIGHT - If it is desired that the intercepted aircraft follow the intercepting aircraft to an alternate aerodrome, the intercepting aircraft raises its landing gear (if fitted) and uses the Series 1 signals prescribed for intercepting aircraft.
-If it is decided to release the intercepted aircraft, the intercepting aircraft uses the Series 2 signals prescribed for intercepting aircraft. follow me.
+Seri- es INTERCEPTED Aircraft Signals Meaning INTERCEPTING Aircraft Responds Meaning 4 DAY or NIGHT - Raising landing gear (if fitted) and flashing landing lights while passing over runway in use or helicopter landing area at a height exceeding 300 m (1 000 ft) but not exceeding 600 m (2 000 ft) (in the case of a helicopter, at a height exceeding 50 m (170 ft) but not exceeding 100 m (330 ft)) above the aerodrome level, and continuing to circle runway in use or helicopter landing area.
+If unable to flash landing lights, flash any other lights available. have designated l .
+Understood, follow me.
+Understood, you may proceed.
 5 DAY or NIGHT - Regular switching on and off of all available lights but in such a manner as to be distinct from flashing lights.
 Cannot comply.
 DAY or NIGHT - Use Series 2 signals prescribed for intercepting aircraft.
 Understood.
 6 DAY or NIGHT - Irregular flashing of all available lights.
 In distress.
 DAY or NIGHT - Use Series 2 signals prescribed for intercepting aircraft.
 Understood.